Alexander-Reimer/AI-Composer.jl/README.md

 # AI at music - Computers learn composing
 This is a project by MatteoFriedrich and me for the Jugend Forscht 2021 competition in Germany.
 It is capable of creating new, mostly original Jazz music.
+If you want to know about how the AI works and how we created it, you can read "article (German).pdf".

 ## Installation
 A Windows OS is recommended.